kobe1104/OpenMCT/README.md

 7. Figure out a better way to store the data instead of using the "currentData" variable.
 I would probably make something similar to a Vuex store.
 8. Come up with a more efficient way to update the table.
+9. Add a git ignore file to ignore node_module folder.

 Thanks for reviewing the code.